FAFSA® Checklist: What Students Need

 Records of Your Assets

-The FAFSA form will ask you and your contributors questions about your assets, so make sure you have records of your savings and checking account balances, as well as the value of any investments, such as stocks, bonds, and real estate (excluding your primary residence).
-Report the current amounts of your assets as of the date you sign the FAFSA form, rather than reporting the 2022 tax year amounts.
+You and your contributors will report the current amounts of your assets as of the date you sign the FAFSA form, rather than reporting the tax year amounts.

 6